barrryblock/barrryblock.github.io/_posts/2025-02-21-cyber-security-trends-shaping-our-digital-public-infrastructure.md

    Expect more governments to wake up and draft heavy-handed legislation.
 Some might help, but watch out for any half-baked rules that create as many problems as they solve.

 3. **Machine Identities**
-   With automation rising, machine-to-machine communication is exploding—but so are the security risks.
+   With automation rising, machine-to-machine communication is exploding, but so are the security risks.
 Many organizations have no idea how many “machine IDs” they even have.

 4. **Resurgence of Old-School Techniques**
    While new tech is flashy, sometimes simple phishing, password spraying, or phone-based scams remain the easiest way in.
 As we harden the perimeter, criminals might slip in through the back door labelled “human error.”